mde/ejs/tutorial.md

 -   `app/controllers`: contains the base controller and the main controller.
 All controllers will go in this folder
 -   `app/models`: Models you create will go in this folder
--   `app/view`: All templates for rendering views go here
+-   `app/views`: All templates for rendering views go here
 -   `app/views/layouts/application.html.ejs`: layout used by default by all the views
 -   `app/views/main/index.html.ejs`: main view displayed when you visit the root of your web application
--   `app/views/errors/not_found.html.ejs`: used to render 404 rror pages
+-   `app/views/errors/not_found.html.ejs`: used to render 404 error pages
 -   `app/views/errors/default.html.ejs`: used to render all other error pages
 -   `config/development.js`: configuration for the development
     environment